Asthma-related microbes: Roles in asthma

 There is a strong association of C. pneumoniae with long-standing asthma among the non-atopic asthma in comparison to atopic asthma.
 In fact, the severity of asthma can be determined by the elevated titres to C. pneumoniae, but not to other potential pathogens such as Mycoplasma pneumoniae, adenovirus, influenza A and B or parainfluenza virus.
 It is hypothesized that C. pneumoniae is associated with asthma because C. pneumoniae has been found to cause ciliostasis in bronchial epithelial cells.
 Meanwhile, sero-epidemiological data also provide evidences to support that C. pneumoniae plays a role in asthma by amplifying inflammation and inciting the disease process.
 The association of C. pneumoniae and asthma begins with C. pneumoniae producing 60-kDa heat shock proteins that provide a prolonged antigenic stimulation.
 This particular heat shock protein is known as a member of hsp60 family of stress proteins, which can be found in both eukaryotes and prokaryotes.
 The production of hsp60 remains unaltered even when C. pneumoniae is dormant and does not replicate, since that hsp60 serves as a protective antigen.
 Its antigenic stimulation strongly amplifies chronic inflammation by increasing the production of proinflammatory cytokines, tumour necrosis factor (TNF)-α, interleukin (IL)-1β, IL-6 and IFN-γ by infected cells, which ultimately leads to immunopathological tissue damage and scarring in the asthmatic lungs.
-Furthermore, infection with C. pneumonia also induces serum immunoglobulin IgA, and IgG responses, which are associated with chronic asthma.
+Furthermore, infection with C. pneumoniae also induces serum immunoglobulin IgA, and IgG responses, which are associated with chronic asthma.
 Most strikingly, a recent systematic review and meta-analysis found that C. pneumoniae-specific IgE was associated with almost half of the asthma cases studied.
 Lastly, a growing body of evidence from animal model studies finds that C. pneumoniae infection not only creates the "asthma phenotype" but also induces previously non-allergic animals to display allergic responses to exogenous (i.e., non-chlamydial) allergens.